Degrees & Certificates

 Start with Waubonsee’s Fire Science program, with curriculum

 focused on fundamental hands-on firefighting skills, the behavior and characteristics of fire, and equipment and technology.
 You’ll become more competitive and prepared to climb the career ladder with a degree or certification.

 Studying Fire Science at Waubonsee

 Waubonsee’s Fire Science program is as exciting as the industry itself.
 Experienced firefighters in partnership with the Oswego Fire Protection Department lead students in classroom studies and live fire exercises.
-Curriculum covers basic and advanced concepts, from hands-on techniques to strategic tactics.
-Science is emphasized too, as well as machinery operations and hazardous materials.
-Whether you receive an Associate Degree or one of our certifications, you’ll be prepared for the Office of the Illinois State Fire Marshall certification exam—and an exhilarating future in fire science.
+Our curriculum covers basic and advanced concepts, from hands-on techniques to strategic tactics.
+You will also receive training in vehicle extrication, hazardous materials, and safe driving and operation of fire apparatus.
+Whether you receive an Associate Degree or one of our certificates, you’ll be prepared for the Office of the Illinois State Fire Marshall certification exam—and an exhilarating future in fire science.

 Working in Fire Science

 Fire science is about more than firefighting.
 Safety and prevention join forces with investigation and analysis to form a comprehensive approach to this important public service.

 With its positive job outlook and promising earning potential, fire science can lead to an exciting and challenging career as a first responder or inspector in a community, national or international setting.

 Fire science students should gain employment at a fire department or volunteer with a department as soon as possible.
 This will allow them to obtain corresponding state certifications.